-“Goodnight Moon” uses repetition of the same sentence structures with different vocabulary, which is great for English learners.
+The book uses repetition of the same sentence structures with different vocabulary, which is great for English learners and young readers.
 For example, one line in the book reads, “Goodnight room.
 Goodnight moon.
 Goodnight cow jumping over the moon.”
 This is really helpful for learning a lot of new words.

 2. “The Very Hungry Caterpillar” by Eric Carle

 In the beginning, the caterpillar eats healthily, such as fruit and vegetables.
-Later, the caterpillar begins to eat junk food more and more, until its stomach hurts.
-Because of this, the caterpillar decides to eat something good again and it feels better.
-In the end, the caterpillar wraps up into a cocoon and soon becomes a butterfly.
+Later, he eats more and more junk food until his stomach hurts.
+He decides to eat something good again and feels better.
+It’s a great lesson on healthy eating!

 3. “If You Give a Moose a Muffin” by Laura Numeroff

 First, he wants a muffin.
 Then he wants some jam to go with it.
-When he’s finished eating, he wants some more until they’re all gone.
-Then, he asks you to make more, and more…
+When he’s eaten everything, he asks for more, and more…

 If you like this book, you’ll probably also like “If You Give a Mouse a Cookie,” written by the same author.